Full-Length Plays

 Urban Rabbit Chronicles

-World Premiere, Georgia Southern University 2022
+University Premiere, Georgia Southern University 2022

 Ted and Karen’s marriage is unraveling.
 When they purchase a rabbit statue at a Flea Market, Karen miraculously writes a successful novel.
 Ted, convinced that Karen is possessed by the spirit of the statue, uses his assistant and a priest in an attempt to rescue Karen.